 Every state has laws prohibiting individuals from harassing or disturbing others by exposing themselves.
 While no rules state what you must wear, local penal codes typically govern what is acceptable for public spaces.

-Is It Illegal to Drive Around Without a Shirt?
+Is It Illegal to Drive Without a Shirt?

 Whether you just finished a run or took a dip in a pool, it can be tempting to take off your shirt to cool down while driving.
 Luckily, no federal law requires men or women to wear a shirt while driving.
 In recent years, many states have begun to allow women to go topless in any public space where men can go shirtless.